CBEP-SoCB-Details/WWTF_Discharges/Derived_Data/Annual_Nitrogen_Concentration_Data.md

 Portland Water District reports higher net reductions due to nitrogen optimization.
-The difference probably reflects the fact that our estimate of current mean concentrations applies over the entire monitoring season , and thus includes some periods when nitrogen optimization did not occur.
+The difference probably reflects the fact that our estimate of current mean concentrations applies over the entire monitoring season, and thus includes some periods when nitrogen optimization did not occur.

 #### Calculate Estimate and its Variance